Church Social Media Post Ideas: Your 31-Day Plan

 Here are a few quick steps to formulating your strategy.

-• Define your church’s social media goals.
+1. Define Your Goals and Objectives: Start by identifying the specific goals and objectives you want to achieve through your social media presence.
+These could include increasing attendance, fostering community engagement, promoting events, sharing inspirational messages, or attracting new members.
 Knowing your leadership team’s priorities and expectations will help you determine what kind of content to focus on.

-• Understand your audience.
-Know who you are talking to, what platforms they utilize, and when they’re engaging.
+2. Understand Your Target Audience: Know who you are talking to, what platforms they utilize, and when they’re engaging.
+Understand their preferences, interests, and needs to tailor your content accordingly.

-• Research what other churches are doing on social media.
-You don’t want to be a copycat, but it can be helpful to see what’s working for others and gather new ideas.
+3. Research What Other Churches Are Doing on Social Media: You don’t want to be a copycat, but it can be helpful to see what’s working for others and gather new ideas.
+We’ll go more in-depth on using these free resources in the next section.

-• Create your content calendar.
-This is where you’ll map out what kind of content will go on which platform and when.
+5. Create a Content Calendar: This is where you’ll map out what kind of content will go on which platform and when.
 You can check out the 31-day plan below to help you get started with a month’s worth of ideas!

 Rest assured, somebody out there is busy developing the next greatest social media platform as you read this.
 That may excite you . . . or make you feel even more overwhelmed.